F9lke/social-network/README.md

 ## Deployment

 The installation on a live system does not differ much from the deployment on a local mashine.
 See installation for further notes.

+The biggest and only difference is that you have to manually have to run the build command and/or postbuild command using npm.

 ## Built With